 [18:27] Hey, if you have someone who will cheer for you, count yourself massively blessed.
 That’s not being negative, it’s just dealing with reality.

 - Dave Ramsey knows it as he’s trying to free people from debt.
 He says you have to live like nobody else so you can live like nobody else.
-He knows the cultural pressure to not spend like everyone else and make financial cut backs in your life and home is hard.
-Hard to tell your kids you aren’t going out to eat with everyone else, or going to the movie like everyone else, tell your coworkers you’re not going out because you are cutting your spending, or telling your spouse you need to stick with the older car, etc.
+He knows the cultural pressure to not spend like everyone else and make financial cutbacks in your life and home is hard.
+Hard to tell your kids you aren’t going out to eat with everyone else, or going to the movie like everyone else; tell your coworkers you’re not going out because you are cutting your spending; or tell your spouse you need to stick with the older car, etc.